google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 };
 </pre>

-Note: The UglifyJS plugin can't compile the ES2015+ (ES6+) code.
-This means that if your code uses classes, arrow functions or other new language features, and you don't compile them into ES5, the plugin will throw an error. <br><br> If you need to compile the new syntax, use the [uglifyjs-webpack-plugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) package.
-This is the same plugin that's bundled with webpack, but newer, and it's able to compile the ES2015+ code.
+Note: The UglifyJS plugin can’t compile the ES2015+ (ES6+) code.
+This means that if your code uses classes, arrow functions or other new language features, and you don’t compile them into ES5, the plugin will throw an error. <br><br> If you need to compile the new syntax, use the [uglifyjs-webpack-plugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) package.
+This is the same plugin that’s bundled with webpack, but newer, and it’s able to compile the ES2015+ code.

 ### Further reading {: .hide-from-toc }